firehol/blocklist-ipsets/README.md

 # List of ipsets included

-The following list was automatically generated on Mon Jun  8 23:55:18 UTC 2015.
+The following list was automatically generated on Tue Jun  9 00:00:58 UTC 2015.

 The update frequency is the maximum allowed by internal configuration.
 A list will never be downloaded sooner than the update frequency stated.
 A list may also not be downloaded, after this frequency expired, if it has not been modified on the server (as reported by HTTP `IF_MODIFIED_SINCE` method).